spreadwyvern/spreadwyvern.github.io/interests/index.md

 toc: true
 ---

-I consider myself with a braod variety of interests, here to name a few...
+I consider myself with a broad variety of interests, here to name a few...

 # Photography
 [My selected works](/interests/photography/)